dlaurie/xtable/README.md

-The project started as a drop-in replacement for the standard table library, incorporating a selection of extra features that have on occasion been requested on this list (e.g. multiple insert/remove; negative indices; list integrity maintenance).
+The project started as a drop-in replacement for the standard table library, incorporating a selection of extra features that have on occasion been requested on the 'lua-l' list (e.g. multiple insert/remove; negative indices; list integrity maintenance).
 The authors gradually realized that no two Lua users can be made to agree on just which extra features are desirable, and moved to a model of C core functions